jensrossbach/node-red-contrib-chronos/CONTRIBUTING.md

 Please always use the Problem Report template in the issue tracker as it provides some prefilled hints about which information you should provide in your report.

-## 💡 Requesting Features
+## 💡 Requesting Features or Changes
-In case you need a new feature or think that some existing functionality requires modifications, please first discuss your idea on the [discussion forum](https://github.com/jensrossbach/node-red-contrib-chronos/discussions/categories/ideas) in the **Ideas** category.
-If the consensus is that this idea is worth being implemented, then and only then create a **Feature Request** in the [issue tracker](https://github.com/jensrossbach/node-red-contrib-chronos/issues).
+In case you need a new feature or think that some existing functionality requires modifications, please enter a new item in the category [Ideas & Requests](https://github.com/jensrossbach/node-red-contrib-chronos/discussions/categories/ideas-requests) in the discussion forum.

-Please always use the Feature Request template in the issue tracker as it provides some prefilled hints about which information you should provide in your request.

 ## 👍 Providing Feedback
 Your comments and feedback are welcome, please share your opinion on the [discussion forum](https://github.com/jensrossbach/node-red-contrib-chronos/discussions/categories/feedback) in the **Feedback** category.